Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 FYI: If you’re new to the world of internet providers and plans and want to learn more, visit our internet buyers guide for seniors.
 We cover topics like how to get the best deal on your internet plan, tips for staying safe online, and how to choose the right provider.

-Cox Internet Essential 50 Plan: For Seniors Who Want Faster Speeds
+Go Faster: For Seniors Who Want Faster Speeds and Large Households

 This plan is our pick for older adults who are comfortable using the internet and looking for higher speeds across multiple devices.
-The Cox Internet Essential 50 Plan starts at $39.99 per month, and, just like the Cox Internet Starter 25 Plan, it requires a one-year contract.
-This plan comes with speeds up to 50 Mbps, which is fast enough for moderate web browsing, checking social media, and streaming shows on your smartphone, tablet, or computer.
+It’s also perfect for large families or grandparents who entertain the grandkids regularly.
+The Go Faster plan starts at $69.99 per month, and, just like the Cox Go Fast plan, it has no contracts or early termination fees.
+This plan comes with speeds up to 250 Mbps, which is plenty of speed for heavy internet users.
+You can watch shows on multiple devices, play games, browse the web, and check social media all at the same time, no problem!

 Good to know: